realworldocaml/book/en/inside-the-runtime.md

 ```

 In a fresh minor heap, the `limit` equals the `start` and the current `ptr`
-will equal the `end`.
-As blocks are allocated, `ptr` decreases until it
+will equal the `end`.  `ptr` decreases as blocks are allocated until it reaches
-reaches `limit`, at which point a minor garbage collection is triggered.
-To
+`limit`, at which point a minor garbage collection is triggered.
+To allocate a
-allocate a block in the minor heap, `ptr` is decremented by the size of the
+block in the minor heap, `ptr` is decremented by the size of the block
-block (including the header) and the header area is immediately set to a valid
+(including the header) and the header area is immediately set to a valid value.
-value.
-If there isn't enough space left for the block without decrementing
+If there isn't enough space left for the block without decrementing past the
-past the `limit`, a minor garbage collection is triggered.
+`limit`, a minor garbage collection is triggered.

 You may wonder why `limit` is required at all, since it always seems to equal
 `start`.
-It's because the easiest way to schedule a minor heap collection is
+It's because the easiest way for the runtime to schedule a minor heap
-by setting `limit` to equal `end`.
-The next allocation will never have enough
+collection is by setting `limit` to equal `end`.
+The next allocation will
-space, and a normal minor garbage collection will result.
+never have enough space after this is done and will always trigger a garbage
+collection.

 <note>
 <title>Setting the size of the minor heap</title>

-The minor heap size is set on program startup and defaults to 256kB on 64-bit
+The minor heap size defaults to 8MB on 64-bit platforms, unless overridden by
-platforms, unless overridden by the `s=<words>` argument to `OCAMLRUNPARAM`.
+the `s=<words>` argument to `OCAMLRUNPARAM`.
+You can change it after the
-You can change it after the program has started by calling the `Gc.set`
+program has started by calling the `Gc.set` function.
-function.

 ```ocaml
 # open Gc;;